 - Is the Capital One Spark Miles for Business card worth it?
 The $95 annual fee is waived the first year, but there’s still the question of how much you’ll need to spend within each subsequent year to make the card worth it.
 Capital One miles are generally worth 1 cent apiece, so it would take 9,500 miles to make up the cost of the $95 annual fee in rewards value.
 That translates to $4,750 spent on the card (4,750 x 2 = 9,500).

 Read our full Capital One Spark Miles for Business review.

 *Point and mile valuations are sourced from The Points Guy’s monthly valuations.

 Business credit cards are similar to personal credit cards, only tailored to business needs.
 They can provide businesses with rewards on their everyday spending, help cover expenses during seasonal periods and assist in building business credit, making it easier to borrow in the future and qualify for a lower credit card APR.

-Rewards are often customized to fit the categories in which businesses spend most, allowing you to save money on common expenditures.
+While plenty of cards offer rewards, business credit card rewards are often customized to fit the categories in which businesses spend most, allowing you to effectively save money on common expenditures.
 Your business credit card can earn rewards for any eligible expenses your business incurs, from copier ink to hotel stays.
 The rewards typically come in the form of cash back or travel miles.

-Depending on which type of card you choose, they often come with additional perks and upgrades, including:
+Depending on which type of card you choose, business credit cards often come with additional perks and upgrades, including: